openebs/website/CONTRIBUTING.md

 * Create a markdown file and add your blog content along with the metadata in    the following format
 ```
 ---
-title: Title of the Blog
+title: Title of the blog
 author: Author name
 author_info: Author information
 tags: All the tags with space in between (Example: openebs localpv)